Plaintiff Recovery Trust | Taxable Settlement Planning

 The Plaintiff Recovery Trust is legally separate from the plaintiff and administered by a regulated institutional trustee.
 As a result, creditors who could ordinarily take the litigation claim will often be unable to do so.
 Through a proprietary network of banks, the trustee we work with has the capability to deliver up to $125 Million in FDIC coverage per Plaintiff prior to disbursement while maintaining same day liquidity.

-Cost of Plaintiff Recovery Trust
+What is the Cost of Plaintiff Recovery Trust?

 The Plaintiff Recovery Trust costs nothing if there is no recovery.
 Typically, the cost of the Plaintiff Recovery Trust will be 20% of your tax savings, assuming you’re subject to a combined federal and state income tax rate of 40%.
 Much of the time, plaintiffs using the Plaintiff Recovery Trust are subject to a higher tax rate, resulting in greater tax savings from use of the Plaintiff Recovery Trust.
-The settlement advisor may share in 10% of the institutional trustee’s fee, with the fee remaining the same regardless.
+The settlement planning expert may share in 10% of the institutional trustee’s fee, with the fee remaining the same regardless.

 Call John Darer today to discuss increasing your client's after-tax recovery with a Plaintiff Recovery Trust.